 (b) The applicant for a crisis benefit shall prove payment responsibility for either the main or secondary fuel type of the household.
-In the absence of a recent bill or receipt due to prior termination of service, the applicant must provide documentation from the vendor that service will be activated pursuant to a determination of eligibility for LIHEAP is required from the vendor.
+In the absence of a recent bill or receipt due to prior termination of service, verification is required from the vendor that service will be activated pursuant to a determination of eligibility for LIHEAP.